cashubtc/nuts/exchange.md

 5. Each participant's inputs are all of that participant's `offer_keyset`.
 6. Each participant's `outputs` list hashes exactly to that participant's `H_recv`.
-7. Every output in a participant's `outputs` list has `id` equal to that participant's `receive_keyset`.
+7. Every output in a participant's `outputs` list shares the same `id`; that common `id` is the participant's receive keyset (authenticated by `H_recv`).
-8. Exactly two distinct keysets appear across all participants' `offer_keyset` and `receive_keyset` values, and every participant's `receive_keyset` differs from its own `offer_keyset`.
+8. Exactly two distinct keysets appear across all participants' `offer_keyset` values and their derived receive keysets, and every participant's receive keyset differs from its own `offer_keyset`.
 Per-class amount conservation (rule 10) does not require equal participant counts per class, so any two-class shape is valid:
    1-vs-N, N-vs-M, or N-vs-N.
 9. Every blinded output is unique, valid, uses an accepted keyset, and has not been signed before.